Eddie Murphy Delivers Perfect Will Smith Joke at Golden Globes

 “I followed it my whole career, it’s very simple,” he continued, explaining there are “three things” you need to do, as younger actors like Abbott Elementary’s Tyler James Williams, who won earlier in the night, looked on in awe.

-The three things, Murphy concluded, are, “Pay your taxes, mind your business, and keep Will Smith’s wife’s name out of your motherfucking mouth!”
+The three things, Murphy concluded, are, “Pay your taxes, mind your business, and keep Will Smith’s wife’s name out of your fucking mouth!”

 The end of his sentence was bleeped out on television, but just as on Oscar night last year, there was no denying what he said.
 And it brought down the house.